Tuatha de Danann | Who Were They Really?

 These myths are so fantastic, so bizarre, that no scholar or historian worth his salt would ever entertain them as anything other than pure fantasy.
 But I’m not so sure.
 I say there is no smoke without fire.

 Tuatha de Danann is translated as ‘tribe of Danu’.
 Scholars are agreed that Danu was the name of their Goddess, most probably Anu/ Anann.
-However, that is unproven, and I believe could equally have referred to their leader or King, or even the place from which they originated.
+However, I wonder if it could equally have referred to their leader or King, or even the place from which they originated; some suggest a connection between Danu and the River Danube.
+In Ireland, some rivers are connected with a woman or goddess figure, such as the River Boyne with Boan, the River Shannon with Sionnan.

 They were a race of God-like people gifted with supernatural powers, who invaded and ruled Ireland over four thousand years ago.